dwblair/Riffle-Getting-Started/arduino_libraries/README.md

 These libraries must be placed in the 'libraries' folder of your Arduino sketchbook folder.

-Note:  this snapshot of the libraries is known to work with Riffle 0.1.8.
+**Note**:  this snapshot of the libraries is known to work with Riffle 0.1.8.

 If you'd like to try updated versions of the libraries (or contribute to bug fixes / development), visit to original libraries below: